 Join the OSP

 Serving Our Children (SOC) believes that all students, regardless of income or socioeconomic status, should have access to a quality education.
-SOC invites private schools in the District of Columbia to join the scholarship program.
-Thousands of Opportunity scholarships have been awarded since 2004, and most years the scholarship cap increases.
+SOC invites private schools in the District of Columbia to join the Opportunity Scholarship Program (OSP).
+Thousands of OSP scholarships have been awarded since 2004.
 For school year 2019-2020, the scholarship cap is up to $9,022 for elementary and middle schools, and up to $13,534 for high schools.
 The scholarship cap is subject to an annual inflationary increase.

-While the investment schools make in our program is primarily time, more importantly, participating schools help strengthen their communities by giving these children educational opportunities that can promote successful futures.
+While the investment schools make in our program is primarily time, more importantly, participating schools help strengthen their communities by giving low income children access to more educational opportunities that can promote successful futures.

 Partnering with Serving Our Children allows your school to be part of a larger effort to ensure every child has an opportunity to receive a high-quality education, and to help parents make the best education choices for their child.
 The D.C.
 Opportunity Scholarship Program offers many low-income families the opportunity to send their child to a D.C. private school.
 Find out how the program works and how you can participate.

 To participate in the program schools must meet eligibility requirements, including: